ShannonNell/Nell-Portfolio/README.md

 - WHEN click links -- THEN UI scrolls to corresponding section
 - WHEN click work -- THEN UI scrolls to section with titled images of developer's apps
 - WHEN see first app -- THEN that app's image is larger in size than the others
-    - (is this when you click or first impression, this app needs to be the largest on the screen?)
 - WHEN click app images -- THEN taken to that deployed app
 - WHEN page resized -- THEN responsive layout adapts